dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 After you initialize your data directory, your full node can write to it.

-## Install a snapshot of the dYdX chain's history
+## Initialize node state using a snapshot
-Installing a snapshot saves time by syncing your full node to the history of the dYdX chain.
-This avoids downloading and validating the entire blockchain.
+Using snapshots to restore or sync your full node's state saves time and effort.
+This avoids having to replay all the previous blocks from genesis (height = 0) and having to use multiple binary versions for network upgrades.

 1. Download the latest snapshot contents from https://bwarelabs.com/snapshots/dydx.